1900–01 FC Barcelona season: Events

 On 23 September, Barcelona won its first-ever piece of silverware (a bronze object) after beating their biggest rival, Català FC, 3 to 1 courtesy of goals from Joan Gamper (2) and Otto Maier.
 This was also the first match of the 1900–01 season and the last game played at the Velódromo de la Bonanova.

 On 18 November, Barcelona played its first match on a field next to the Hotel Casanovas, the club's second football pitch after Bonanova.
 They played against Hispania AC and ended in a 0–0 draw.

 On 23 December, Barça played their first match against Societat Espanyola de Futbol (Society Spanish Football), which would later become RCD Espanyol.
 The match ended without goals in an atmosphere of brotherhood.

 On 20 January, Barcelona played their first-ever match in an official competition, the opening match of the 1900–01 Copa Macaya against Hispania AC at Hotel Casanovas, but despite scoring first thanks to George Girvan, a Scottish player formerly of Escocès FC, it was Hispania who won 2–1 after coming back with two goals from their captain, Gustavo Green.

 On 27 January, Barcelona got their first-ever victory in an official competition after beating Societat Espanyola 4 to 1.
 Joan Gamper scored all 4 goals.

 On 17 March, Barcelona achieved the biggest victory in the club's history with an 18–0 win over AUF Tarragona.
 Joan Gamper scored half of them, and Alexander Black scored a hat-trick.

-On 25 April, Bartomeu Terrades succeeded Walter Wild as president of the club.
+On 25 April, Bartomeu Terradas succeeded Walter Wild as president of the club.